MicrosoftDocs/power-automate-docs/articles/desktop-flows/use-update-ui-elements-collections.md

 :::image type="content" source="media/ui-elements-collections/two-tabs-in-assets-library.png" alt-text="UI elements collections (preview) tab in Assets library" border="false":::

 After selecting the collection you want to add to your flow, you also need to select a specific desktop under which the collection will be imported.
-This will determine in which desktop will the collection's UI elements be searched for, when the flow runs.
+This determines which desktop the collection's UI elements are searched when the flow runs.

 :::image type="content" source="media/ui-elements-collections/Import-confirmation-select-machine.png" alt-text="Selecting the target desktop when importing a collection" border="false":::

 > [!NOTE]
-> The list of available desktops includes the local computer, the RDP and/or Citrix desktops that may have already been added in the Flow repository tab, as well as any currently active RDP an/or Citrix connections in your machine.
+> - The list of available desktops includes the local computer, the RDP and/or Citrix desktops that may have already been added in the Flow repository tab, as well as any currently active RDP and/or Citrix connections in your machine.

-> [!NOTE]
-> Each collection can only be imported in one target desktop per flow.
+> - Each collection can only be imported in one target desktop per flow.

 After you complete the collection inclusion and close the assets library, the collection will now appear in the Collections (preview) tab of the UI elements pane, imported under the desktop that was previously selected.

 :::image type="content" source="media/ui-elements-collections/collection-imported.png" alt-text="Imported collection in Collections (preview) tab" border="false":::

-## Remove collections through the UI elements collections (preview) tab of the Assets library
+## Remove collections

 After being added to a flow, a collection can similarly be removed through the Assets library.
 All added collections are tagged accordingly, so you can select the option **Remove** that is available for those collections, to remove them from the flow.
-In this way, the UI elements they contain will no longer be available in that flow.
+In this way, the UI elements they contain are no longer available in that flow.

 > [!IMPORTANT]
 > Removing a collection from a flow doesn't delete the collection from the environment.
 Permanently deleting a collection is only available through the UI elements collections' dedicated portal page.

 > [!NOTE]
-> If a collection is removed from a flow while any of its UI elements are already used in the flow's actions, those actions will throw an error and will need fixing.
+> If a collection is removed from a flow while any of its UI elements are already used in the flow's actions, those actions will throw an error and will need to be fixed.

 ## Use UI elements collections in the actions of a flow